king7hills/tik_tak_toe/README.md

 start game button.
 The button appears after each game and hides during gameplay.

 Styling is geared towards mobile use, but works well on Desktop too.

+INSTRUCTIONS:
 To play on mobile, simply rotate your phone.

+Player names are editable by clicking directly on the name.
+Players may also choose their own color by clicking the color circle and selecting a new color.

+Start a new game by clicking the Start Game button.